How it works

 • Background activity patterns

-• Installation sources
+• Installation sources (Play Store vs sideloaded)

 Step 2

-Feature Extraction
+Feature extraction

-Process raw metadata into bucketed features
+Turns raw metadata into useful patterns.

 • Request frequency buckets